webitel/docs-en/source/index.rst

 Webitel API Documentation
 *************************

 `Webitel <http://webitel.com>`_ is a scalable, distributed, cloud-based VoIP telephony platform.

 Webitel is designed to handle anything from small offices to big contact centers with CRM integration.
-Webitel is based on the best open source applications including Docker, FreeSWITCH, Node.js, MongoDB, Elasticsearch and Kibana.
+Webitel is based on the best open source applications including Docker, FreeSWITCH, Node.js, PostgreSQL, Elasticsearch and Kibana.

 RESTful HTTP API v2
 ===================